Cleanly validating multi-step forms in Rails

 This isn't perfect for downstream libraries you depend on, too; Devise

-will break when calling RegistrationsController#create
+will break when calling RegistrationsController#create near

-because you're giving it a resource
+respond_with because you're giving it a resource that is a UserRegistrationForm,

 so it can't determine what to reply with if a user fails validation.
 The easy

-, but this does get dirtier.
+fix is to override RegistrationsController#create, but this does get dirtier.

 Conclusion